MEDIAMATH USER POLICY

 Your use of any services (“Services”) provided by MediaMath, Inc. (“MediaMath”, “we”, “us”) is subject to the following policies (“Policies”).
 We reserve the right to change or modify any portion of these Policies at any time without notice.
 Please periodically visit this page to review the current Policies so you are aware of any revisions to which you are bound.

-- Your use of the Services must comply with all applicable laws, regulations, and self-regulatory group guidelines, including but not limited to, the Network Advertising Initiative (“NAI”) 2015 Code of Conduct, the NAI 2015 Mobile Code of Conduct, the Digital Advertising Alliance (“DAA”)’s Self-Regulatory Principles for Online Behavioral Advertising and Application of Self-Regulatory Principles to the Mobile Environment (“DAA Principles”), the DAA’s Application of the Self-Regulatory Principles of Transparency and Control to Data Used Across Devices, the Interactive Advertising Bureau (“IAB”) Europe EU Framework for Online Behavioral Advertising, the Australian Digital Advertising Alliance’s (“ADAA”) Best Practice Guideline for Online Behavioural Advertising, and the Asia-Pacific Economic Cooperation (“APEC”) Privacy Framework, regardless of your membership status with any of these organizations.
+- Your use of the Services must comply with all applicable laws, regulations, and self-regulatory group guidelines, including but not limited to, the Network Advertising Initiative (“NAI”) Code of Conduct, the Digital Advertising Alliance (“DAA”)’s Self-Regulatory Principles for Online Behavioral Advertising and Application of Self-Regulatory Principles to the Mobile Environment (“DAA Principles”), the DAA’s Application of the Self-Regulatory Principles of Transparency and Control to Data Used Across Devices, the DAA’s Application of the Self-Regulatory Principles of Transparency & Accountability to Political Advertising, the Digital Advertising Alliance of Canada (DAAC) Self-Regulatory Principle of Transparency for Political Advertising, the Interactive Advertising Bureau (“IAB”) Europe EU Framework for Online Behavioral Advertising, the Australian Digital Advertising Alliance’s (“ADAA”) Best Practice Guideline for Online Behavioural Advertising, and the Asia-Pacific Economic Cooperation (“APEC”) Privacy Framework, regardless of your membership status with any of these organizations.

 - Your use of the Services must comply with all applicable requirements and guidelines provided by the exchanges or media supply sources from which you purchase media inventory through the Services.
 For examples of such polices, please visit the Knowledge Base.